 Pressure will drop when the heat is removed, or when the pressure release valve is opened.
 Some recipes call for a natural drop before the valve is opened.
 This is commonly a a step in cooking rice and grains – and part of cooking.
 Other recipes call for opening the valve when the full heat/pressure period ends.

 An electric pressure cooker has an outer shell, a heating element, an inner pot, a sealing lid and a control set.
 A modern machines has a microprocessor and an electronic control panel.
 The device turns the heating element on to sauté or build pressure.
 When operating temperature and pressure are reached, it cycles off and on to maintain pressure and temperature.
 The device will turn the heat off at the end of the period entered as the cooking time (at the operating pressure), and sound an alarm.
+Recipe sources and manual use terms for the two main options for when to use the pressure release valve – the end of the period of operating pressure, or after waiting for pressure to come down.
+Examples:

 Electric pressure cookers build pressure up to 15 psi but then maintain a lower pressure during the cooking … the “operating pressure” is 11.6 even though the cooker reaches 15 psi while it’s building pressure.